 There may be tax concessions ending at year end that you may be able to take advantage of.
 They’ll be able to advise you on what to do to reduce that profit or to ‘use’ up that capital gain to reduce your income tax.
 The key is to contact them early enough so you can act upon the advice they give you, should you choose to do so.

-So even though the dust is yet to settle on your 2016 tax, with a little bit of planning, you can save yourself a lot of pain and angst when tax time rolls around again in 12 months’ time.
+So even though the dust is yet to settle on this year's tax, with a little bit of planning, you can save yourself a lot of pain and angst when tax time rolls around again in 12 months’ time.